 Signing the accommodation contract

-The accommodation contract (known in French as le bail) defines the rights and responsibilities of both the tenant and the landlord.
+The accommodation contract (known in French as le bail) defines both the tenant and the landlord’s rights and responsibilities.
 It includes, amongst other points, the following details:

 - The description of the accommodation